gUBII/importcsv/README.md

         NDIS_-_NDIA_Managed_clients.csv
       ...
   ```
-- Restrict the bundle to specific packages with `--bundle-package "HCP L1" --bundle-package "SaH Level 4"`; add `--update-bundle` (or use the **Update package bundle to latest** button) to re-download the dataset and replace every package export.
+- Restrict the bundle to specific packages with `--bundle-package "HCP L1" --bundle-package "SaH Level 4"`; add `--update-bundle` (or use the **Update package bundle to latest** button—visible once credentials are configured) to re-download the dataset and replace every package export.
 - Bundle runs reuse the latest purgeable workbook when present and only re-download when `--update-bundle` is supplied.
 - Set `PURGEABLE_CLIENTS_URL` (and optionally `PDCC_ROOT`) in `.env` if your TurnPoint tenant exposes the purgeable list at a different path or you prefer a custom export root.